Ever wanted to make something glow? You can with the amazing tool that is Photoshop! The best news is that it isn’t as hard as you might think.

 We’re going to work with this layer a bit, so right-click on the layer and hit Convert to Smart Object.

-Then hit Ctrl + G (Cmd + G) to group together the next few layers we’re going to create.
-The current layer will indent under the folder that appears above it.
+Then hit Ctrl + G (Command + G) to group together the next few layers we’re going to create.
+The current layer will be indented under the folder that appears above it.
 Everything indented under the folder is included in the group.

 Step 3: Adding the Glow

-With the butterfly layer selected, I’m going to hit Ctrl + J (Cmd + J) to copy it.
+With the butterfly layer selected, I’m going to hit Ctrl + J (Command + J) to duplicate the selection.
 A new butterfly layer appears inside the group.
 With the Butterfly copy layer selected, change the blending mode to Screen.

 Now go to Filter in the menu bar at the top.
 Go down to Blur and choose Gaussian Blur.